dubblebrick/Roomod/README.md

 Features
 ---

+With Roomod, you can:

-- Overriding text per language
+- Override nearly any text
-- Triggering custom text boxes and hints at any time
+- Trigger custom text boxes and hints
+- (TR2) Create custom typewriter responses

-- More features coming soon
+More features coming soon!

 Installation
 ---